-Criminal offenses are referred to the office of the Manhattan city attorney or the Riley County attorney for prosecution.
-Noncriminal acts and violations of university policy are referred to the Office of Student Life, K-State Housing and Dining Services, Student Governing Association Judicial Board, Office of Institutional Equity, or the appropriate college dean for resolution.
+Criminal offenses are referred to the office of the city or county attorneys for prosecution.
+Noncriminal acts and violations of university policy are referred to the Student Support and Accountability , K-State Housing and Dining Services, Student Governing Association Judicial Board, Office of Institutional Equity, Threat Management Team or the appropriate college dean for resolution.